You can use blogs to engage with your students on subjects and allow them to reflect on an idea.

 7. Select the Display After and Display Until check boxes to choose date and time restrictions (optional).

-8. Blog Participation is used to determine if the blog is a subject-level blog or individual blog.
-This settings allows you to choose how the Blog entries are to be displayed.
-(View information above about subject of individual blogs).
+8. Blog Participation is used to determine if the blog is a subject-level blog or an individual blog.
+This setting allows you to choose how the blog entries are to be displayed.
+(View information above about the difference between subject and individual blogs).
 You can also allow anonymous comments.

 9. In the Blog Settings section, select Monthly or Weekly Index Entries.
 Other options allow students to edit and delete entries, or delete comments.

 10. Grade Settings provides the option to grade the blog.
 If you do not wish to grade the blog you can now select Submit.

 b.
 Select the number of posts required to show a Needs Grading icon for that student in the Grade Centre (optional).
 If you select this option, the Needs Grading icon will show in the Grade Centre.